Miami Identity Theft Attorneys

 Personalized Legal Representation Tailored to You

 Identity theft is a form of fraud and has been a growing concern in the state of Florida.
-In 2004, Florida led the nation in identity theft complaints.
-Law enforcement is striking back by charging defendants at both the state and federal levels with identity theft-related criminal offenses.
+In 2019, according to the Federal Trade Commission, Florida ranked #2 in identity theft complaints in the United States.
+Miami ranked #3 in U.S. cities in the same year.

 Most identity theft schemes involve illegally taking, receiving, or possessing another’s personal information for the purposes of using that information for fraudulent activity.
 These are serious charges and carry serious consequences.
 The penalties imposed for convictions for identity theft can be severe and sometimes can result in mandatory incarceration.
 In addition, a person who was not a United States citizen could be deported from the U.S.

 If you have been accused of or charged with identity theft, you should contact an attorney with experience in this area of law.
 At Hubbs Law Firm, our Miami identity theft defense attorneys have the experience, skill, and resources to aggressively advocate for you.

 Contact us online or call us at (305) 570-4802 for a free and confidential consultation with our legal team today.

 Penalties for Criminal Use of Personal Identification Information under Florida Law

 Under state law, identity theft is generally charged under Florida statute 817.568, which makes it illegal for a person to “willfully and without authorization… fraudulently use, or possess with the intent to fraudulently use personal identification information concerning another person without first obtaining that person’s consent.”